winwiz1/crisp-csv/README.md

 - [License](#license)

 ## Functionality
 Out of the box the utility works with two Google repository files: [`epidemiology.csv`](https://storage.googleapis.com/covid19-open-data/v2/epidemiology.csv) and [`index.csv`](https://storage.googleapis.com/covid19-open-data/v2/index.csv).
-The former contains daily records (e.g. data rows) of COVID-19 case counts applicable to a certain geographical region denoted by the record's `index` field.
-The latter file contains a description for the geographical area behind each index.
+The former contains daily records (e.g. data rows) of COVID-19 case counts applicable to a certain geographical or administrative region denoted by the record's `index` field.
+The latter provides a description for the area behind each index.

 > The CSV field called `index` will be referred to as `geoindex`.